 Below is a more detailed look at the areas of budget process reform.

-Any targets should be set at levels that would be reasonably attainable and flexible enough to allow for unanticipated circumstances, such as economic downturns, national emergencies, and major disasters.
+Any targets should be set at levels that would be reasonably attainable and flexible enough to allow for unforeseen events, such as economic downturns, national emergencies, and major disasters.
 That means that targets should be designed to rein in deficits and debt gradually to avoid sudden impacts on the economy and to allow for gradual policy changes that would give Americans time to adjust to resulting changes.
 Policymakers would also be free to adjust the goals through subsequent budget legislation.

-Once policymakers reach agreement about levels of revenue, spending, deficits and debt, they could use budget enforcement provisions to help keep fiscal policies on the agreed-upon path.
+Once policymakers reach an agreement about levels of revenue, spending, deficits and debt, they could use budget enforcement provisions to help keep fiscal policies on the agreed-upon path.

 Other Frequently-Mentioned Budget Process Reform Options